This article contains a writeup for the retired Hack The Box Weak RSA challenge.

 -----END RSA PRIVATE KEY-----

-We store the RSA private key in a file called challenges/weak_rsa/key
+Store the RSA private key you have just created in a file called

 .